Shondiiee/cosc213-php-lab-expressions-control-flow/lab4/README.md

 Changing these query parameters changes the message to:
 (For example)
-?role=editor&day=Mon&code=200 → “Welcome, editor / Back to work. / OKish”
+?role=editor&day=Mon&code=200 → “Welcome, user / Back to work. / OKish”

 03_loops.php
 This file shows how to use loops within PHP.
 The code shows the multiples of 7 from a terminal at runtime.
 It adds numbers until the sum goes over 100.
 It implements the FizzBuzz challenge with that addition.
-The last part prints a 10 by 10 table of multiplictation results formatted into HTML code.
-This table can be viewed in the browser.

 04_grade_form/index.php
 This section creates a grade calculator form.